All the Right Reasons: Music and lyrics

-Critical reception
+Reception and legacy

 The album received mixed to negative reviews, currently holding a score of 41 based on nine critics on Metacritic.
 However, Entertainment Weekly explained the album's success this way: "What if Nickelback's decision to let the music speak for itself is, ironically, their biggest selling point of all?"
 Kelefa Sanneh of The New York Times criticized the lyrical content of the album, referring to it as "another brash but sullen CD with more of the worst rock lyrics ever recorded."

 Stephen Thomas Erlewine of AllMusic gave the album two stars out of five, noting that although he found the music to be more diverse than that of Nickelback's previous offerings, he ultimately found the album to be one-dimensional and repetitive.
 He wrote: "Sure, they stretch a little bit, but they still favor clumsy, plodding riffs, still incessantly rewrite the same chords and melody, still harmonize exactly the same way on every song, Kroeger still sounds as if he's singing with a hernia, [and] he still writes shockingly stupid lines that make you long for the days of such subtle double-entendres. [...] despite all their newly developed relative nuances, Nickelback remain unchanged: they're still unspeakably awful."

+In 2014, Tom Hawking of Flavorwire included the album in his list of "The 50 Worst Albums Ever Made", in which he said: "You didn’t honestly think we were gonna forget Nickelback, did you?"
+By contrast, in 2025 Lauryn Schaffner of Loudwire named the album the best post-grunge release of 2005, saying: "All The Right Reasons features not only some of their biggest songs ever, but several that turned into memes — a perfect display of significant cultural relevance that have stood the test of time. [...]
+Nickelback certainly didn't invent post-grunge, but they brought it to the masses in a bigger way than any band had before."
+That same year, she said it was the band's best album: "Everyone knows these songs, whether they first heard of them on the radio or a meme.
+All the Right Reasons was the moment Nickelback perfected their sound and their formula and they wouldn't be as successful as they are without it."